jerm-jerm/quartz/content/DND Mystrala/1. The World/3 Items/The Icebreaker.md

 ### Capabilities
 - Parking - can batten down the hatches and park the ship underwater
-- Weaponry - multiple arcane cannons on each side, eldritch lance at the bow of the ship
+- Weaponry - multiple arcane cannons on each side, eldritch lance? at the bow of the ship
 - Defenses - dark iron plating than can detach and reattach
 - Transpiration - fast for a ship of its size, can also fly (using specialized magic? or removing it's dark iron plating)
-- Teleportation - customizable teleportation circle, can be deactivated, required codex to use
+- Teleportation - customizable teleportation circle, can be deactivated, requires codex to use
-- Enchanting - a divine and arcane enchanting lectern
+- Enchanting - divine and arcane enchanting lectern
 - Food - high end chef on board that can make gourmet meals that imbue special properties depending on the ingredients

 #### Food Menu